Black Arrow: Vehicle

+Black Arrow was a relatively compact launch vehicle, being particularly slender as well as possibly being the shortest rocket ever to place a satellite into orbit.
 The first and second stages of the Black Arrow were fuelled by RP-1 paraffin (kerosene), burnt using high test peroxide as an oxidiser.
 Due to the optimum mixture ratio being about 7, a larger oxidiser tank was required compared to many contemporary launch systems.
 The oxidiser tanks were located below the fuel tanks, following the practice of putting the more dense propellant at the top in order move the centre of gravity higher and make the rocket more stable, when in flight, and thus easier to control.
-This arrangement had been pioneered by Germany and the United States, whereas the Soviet Union had placed oxidiser tanks above fuel tanks, making it easier for the lower tank to be filled first.
+This arrangement had been pioneered by Germany and the United States, whereas the Soviet Union had placed oxidiser tanks above fuel tanks, making it easier to fill the lower tank first.

 Thrust vectoring was used to provide attitude control on the first two stages.
 The eight first stage combustion chambers were arranged in pairs which could gimbal either way along one axis.
-Two of the pairs were arranged perpendicular to the other two, and when all four pairs were used together, they provided roll, pitch and yaw control.
+Two of the pairs were arranged perpendicular to the other two, and when all four pairs were used together, they provided roll, pitch, and yaw control.
 The second stage had two combustion chambers, which could gimbal along two axes, providing the same level of control.
 During a coast phase after second stage cut-off, the rocket was controlled by a reaction control system.
 The third stage did not have an attitude control system, and was instead spin-stabilised.
+The guidance system used was derived from that of the cancelled BAC TSR-2 bomber.

 The first stage was powered by a single Gamma 8 engine, which burned for 127 seconds.
 The Gamma 8 was an eight-chamber engine, derived from the Gamma 301 engine used on the Black Knight.
 It was 6.9 m long, and had a diameter of 2 m, the same diameter as the French Coralie.
-Coralie was used as the second stage of the Europa rocket, and the decision to give Black Arrow the same diameter as Coralie was taken in order to make it compatible with Blue Streak, which was used as the first stage of Europa.
+Coralie was used as the second stage of the Europa rocket.
+Black Arrow had the same diameter as Coralie to make it compatible with Blue Streak, which was used as the first stage of Europa.
 This would have allowed Black Arrow's payload capacity to have been increased, and would also have allowed Britain to use the first stage of Black Arrow as a backup to the Coralie.
 For this reason, all dimensions in the original specification were given in imperial units except the first stage diameter, which was given in metric units.